timchen863/timchen863.github.io/_projects/Baja/index.md

 ---

 ## Finite Element Analysis
+FEA simulation was used to analyze the thermal behavior of the brake rotor during braking.
 {% include image-gallery.html images="br.png" height="400" %}
 - **Max Temp:** 546.6°C
 - **Min Temp:** 30.3°C
-- **Gradient shows:**
-  - Outer brake surface heats up rapidly
+### Observations
+- Outer rotor surfaces experience rapid heating
 - Inner hub remains cooler, acting as a thermal sink
-  - Matches real rotor behavior under stress
+- Temperature gradient aligns with expected rotor behavior under braking loads

 <!--## Embedding youtube video
 The second video has the autoplay on. copy and paste the 11-digit id found in the url link. <br>